robbiemparks/robbiemparks.github.io/_pages/about.md

 I am an environmental epidemiologist.
 I am currently a <a href='https://www.earth.columbia.edu/articles/view/55' target="_blank">post-doctoral research fellow</a> at the <a href='https://www.earth.columbia.edu/' target="_blank">Earth Institute</a>, Columbia University, mentored by <a href='https://www.mailman.columbia.edu/people/our-faculty/mk3961' target="_blank">Marianthi-Anna Kioumourtzoglou</a> at the Mailman School of Public Health.

 I am primarily interested in understanding the impact that climate, weather, and air pollution has on mortality, nutrition and disease outcomes, and how these impacts may be different in sub-groups of a population.
 I am also interested in developing new (particularly Bayesian) statistical methods, relevant to these concerns.
+I also aim to use my research capacity to pursue linked goals of social and climate justice.

 In 2019, I earned my Ph.D from Imperial College London, where I was supervised by <a href='http://globalenvhealth.org/' target="_blank">Majid Ezzati</a> and <a href='https://www.imperial.ac.uk/people/r.toumi' target="_blank">Ralf Toumi</a>.
 I also hold an undergraduate degree in physics from the University of Oxford.